loco-choco/FBXRuntimeImporter/README.md

 embeded in a fbx file.
 There are some rare cases where the animation data is not read correctly, that usually happens when other things then bones are animated.

-Fell free to use it in any project that you want and to help the project
+Fell free to use this project in anything that you want and to help improving it.